 mysql> CREATE USER 'ejbca'@'localhost' IDENTIFIED BY 'ejbca'; mysql> GRANT ALL PRIVILEGES ON ejbca.* TO 'ejbca'@'localhost';

-Connect to Oracle database using sqlplus (or similar tool) as sysdba:
+Connect to the Oracle database using sqlplus (or a similar tool) as sysdba.

 After installing the PostgreSQL database, set the client authentication for local UNIX domain socket connections from